EchoTeam/rebar-templates/README.md

     $ rebar create template=service name=<service_name> description="Describe your service here."
     $ ./run.me.first.sh

+Note: You need rebar installed in your system, or placed in `<service_name>` directory.

 This will generate the initial framework of an Erlang service that supports Erlang/OTP releases.

-Note: You need rebar installed in your system, or placed in `<service_name>` directory.
+Now you can run your new service:

+    $ make run

 See more info on the service layout:
  * [Basic development workflow](service/DEV.md)